Contents

 The only two points worth mentioning in this general context are:

-• you should not plan to leave the European Union with your caravan unless you have discussed the matter with us in advance.
-Crossing the border between, for example, Greece and Turkey or from Poland into Ukraine will typically require special discussion in relation to additional cover.
+- you should not plan to leave the European Union with your caravan unless you have discussed the matter with us in advance.
+Please also refer to the Government Foreign travel advice pages, too, which advise whether travel to a certain area is advised – or not.

 So, if you’re considering something a little bit more exotic in your European wanderings, we’d welcome your contact in advance to understand the position and to make some recommendations accordingly.